Example Course Plan

 As an IWU student, it is your responsibility to track your progress each semester

-towards completing graduation requirements using the MyIWU degree evaluation tool.
+towards completing graduation requirements using the MyIWU degree audit tool.

 Fall Semester